-During the Autumn Term, we will embark on a learning adventure that will take us all over the United Kingdom and the continent of Europe.
-Children will deepen their knowledge of the UK, as well as its different counties and cities, through developing their map reading skills and researching how the physical and human characteristics of these places have changed over time.
-The topic will then broaden out to the amazing continent of Europe where children will explore the many diverse cultures, landscapes and languages within it.
+During the Autumn Term, we will embark on a learning adventure that will take us to the vast mountain range of the Alps.
+Children will deepen their knowledge of mountain formations, wildlife that live there, the countries which the Alps span over and research how the physical and human characteristics of this place have changed over time.
+Children will explore the many diverse cultures within the Alps as well as designing the ideal home that would be suitable for living in what could be considered quite a harsh environment.
 In PE, we will enjoy learning a range of traditional European dances, which we will perform to Year 5 and we will also be creating some wonderful pieces of art based upon the Dutch painter, Van Gogh.

 Science – Evolution and inheritance/ Living things and their habitats

-Art / D&T – Batik Van Gogh and Fairground Rides (woodwork with electrical mechanisms: The Flamabard’s Challenge)
+Art / D&T – Batik Van Gogh and Fairground Rides (woodwork with electrical mechanisms: The Flambard’s Challenge)

 RE – Atheism and Agnosticism